 The original building has external walls faced in red brick, with a pitched roof over the centre of the main space flanked by monopitched roofs and with separate pitched roofs over the corner extensions.
 All these roofs are covered in concrete tiles.
 The main walls have rectangular windows at regular intervals.
 The main entrance is on the north side under a copper-covered canopy.
 The later worship space has a curving south wall faced with timber and render, with an asymmetric southeast window with stained glass.
 The east wall is undulating and copper-clad with a small round window at the apex of the vertical curve, which hides the copper-covered pitched roof over the new internal space.
 The new north wall is again timber-clad.
-The interior was not inspected; photographs above are taken from a BBC website.
+The interior was not inspected.

-Architect: John Finch and Associates of Chelmsford; Plater Claiborne Architecture and Design of Tollesbury
+Architect: John Finch and Associates; Plater Claiborne Architecture and Design

 Original Date: 1983